LLNL/UnifyFS/docs/assumptions.rst

 all the compute nodes in the job without further synchronization.
 Once a file is laminated, it cannot be further modified, except for being renamed or deleted.
-..
-Is the next sentence true?
-Does more need to be added?
-If a failure occurs during a job before a file is laminated, the file contents may be unrecoverable.

 A typical use case for lamination is for checkpoint/restart.
 An application can laminate checkpoint files after they have